Artist Statement

 Attempting to organize my expressionistic gestures in a prolonged improvisational fashion results in a compounding of second-guesses wrought with frustration at the collapse of control, but something gestates in the chaos and confusion.
 The piled-on inconsistencies along with the privileging and repeating of awkwardly attained idiosyncratic shapes and colors construct unanticipated new forms that spring from the muddled myriad of coalescing marks.
 These collective structures provide an excellent impetus for the painting to be labored over in search of a “formally balanced” (or uniquely imbalanced) formation or scene.
 The surface is frequently excavated, yielding vibrant and complex color sequences.
 The oily refuse from such excavations is applied to the canvas providing an abrupt impasto.
 When this mangled, muddied surface is pervaded by various fleshy pinks and reds or gaudy golds and silvers, it conveys a sense of the baroque by allowing a lustrous irreverence to spill through and onto the earnest, assiduous work.
 This entire process results in a visual narrative that emerges in the work and references previous paintings in my oeuvre.

 We are alienated from the preciousness of life, so my paintings aim right at the most corporeal, relevant, and basic factors of death and sex in order to bring about a somatic reaction in viewing the work.
 Death, the constant factor in a universe eating itself, is paired with its antipode, sex, the chief act in defying death and decay.
 My paintings celebrate the overwhelming gravity of our situation with their carnival of radiating ecstasies and sublime, exquisite mutilations.
 Everything is electrified with bright color and bravado.
 It all must be affirmed and criticized!
-Humor and irony are integral parts as well, because to be aware of one’s own futility and transience in this churning cosmos and still thrive requires an appreciation for the absurd; hence the foul figures and shapes flopping and slipping off one another in a slapstick of some oversaturated pornographic space opera.
+Humor and irony are integral parts as well, because to be aware of one’s own futility and transience in this churning cosmos and still thrive requires an appreciation for the absurd: hence the foul figures and shapes flopping and slipping off one another in a slapstick of some oversaturated pornographic space opera.
 This absurdity is no more humanely or acutely conveyed than through the highly plastic medium of oil paint with its oh-so-rich history that I draw from.